Chia Seeds and the Holy Spirit

 Mom replies, "I don't know, honey.
 I thanked her, but I'm not sure what to do with it.
 I even told her I already have a Benedictine bracelet," as Mom holds her wrist up to show me a very similar bracelet already on her arm, "but she insists I'm supposed to have it."

 The two of them then embrace like long-lost friends, apparently deeply touched by this moment of giving and receiving.
-As I look over at St. Jude and his red dress, I catch in my peripheral vision a glimpse of my sister bent forward at the waist as the store owner rubs the lumbar region of her back, my dad and my girlfriend watching intently, as if the store owner is performing a magic trick.
-I imagine St. Jude joins me in wondering "What the hell is going on here?" as I shake my head at the randomness of my life and sniff the coconut candle on the shelf in front of me.
+As I look over at St. Jude and his red dress, I catch a glimpse in my peripheral vision of my sister, bent forward at the waist, as the store owner rubs her lumbar region, my dad and my girlfriend watching intently, as if the store owner is performing a magic trick.
+I imagine St. Jude joins me in wondering, "What the hell is going on here?" as I shake my head at the randomness of my life and sniff the coconut candle on the shelf in front of me.

 The theme of the long weekend is, you guessed it, the Holy Spirit and the history of the Roman Catholic faith.
 We can thank my gorgeous Italian Texan for this.
 She wants to know more about the Catholic faith into which we've both been indoctrinated, and in her customary curious cadence, she probes my father's brain like an information-thirsty reporter.
 Of course, Dad loves this, seeing that sharing his faith is to him like consuming an entire cherry pie with a spoon.